ASOHF/ASOHF.github.io/set_parameters.md

 Keep only particles inside a given domain (=0, no; =1, yes) ----------> 0
 ```
+- Set this parameter to 1 if you want to analyse only particles inside a given subdomain.

 ```
 Domain to keep particles (in input length units; x1,x2,y1,y2,z1,z2) --> 0.,0.,0.,0.,0.,0.
 ```
+- If the above parameter is set to 1, specify the volume where you want to keep the particles.

 ### Mesh creation parameters block